Independent International Commission on Decommissioning: Decommissioning of Republican paramilitary weaponry

 In 2000, Martti Ahtisaari, former President of Finland, and Cyril Ramaphosa, South African political and business leader, were appointed to inspect IRA weapons dumps.
 They submitted three reports over the next year.

-PIRA weaponry
+IRA weaponry

-On 26 September 2005, the commission published its fourth and final report on acts of Provisional IRA (IRA) decommissioning.
-The decommissioning process has taken place using estimates of PIRA weaponry submitted by the British and Irish Governments.
+On 26 September 2005, the commission published its fourth and final report on acts of IRA decommissioning.
+The decommissioning process has taken place using estimates of IRA weaponry submitted by the British and Irish Governments.
 General John de Chastelain and his colleagues reported that they were "...satisfied that the arms decommissioned represent the totality of the IRA's arsenal".
 This was confirmed by two witnesses independent of the commission, Catholic priest Father Alec Reid, and former president of the Methodist Church in Ireland, Reverend Harold Good.

 Among the weaponry estimated (by Jane's Intelligence Review) to have been destroyed as part of this entire process were: